t2age/webrtc-easy-power/README.md

 My goal is to help common users to understand the basic of WebRTC, and start using it in, as much as possible, in daily life stuff...

+First, let's do a little visual guide for the sample...
 ![](img/webrtc-easy-power-001.png)
 Pict 1